-They’re done, and I will miss them, but the person they’ve been custom made for will be more than happy I hope, so I will send them off to my Braid Scot friend in Northern Ireland, and he will have them when his kilt cloth gets off the loom and is being sewn into his kilt in Glasgow.
-It was very nice to partake in a custom of Scottish tradition, and I must add , that I learn’t much in that area as well.
+They’re done, and I will miss them, but the person they’ve been custom made for will be more than happy I hope, so I will send them off to Northern Ireland, and they will be ready when his kilt cloth gets off the loom and is being sewn into his kilt in Glasgow.
+It was very nice to partake in a custom of Scottish tradition, and I must add , thanks to Maureen for her help teaching me the heel turn and other aspects of sock knitting! (all posts about this project here, and details on Ravelry here. )

 Lurv it!
 It sure was was a beg hora …well it was pure stoaner tae dae, wan’t it?
 But it was all worth the bonnie effort in the end.
 An’ I’ll take that kess I will.